Dancing With the Devil

 But the world’s way and God’s way couldn’t be more different.
 God showed us his way at Bethlehem.
 The Bible says that Jesus “made himself nothing, taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself and became obedient to death—even death on a cross” (Philippians 2:8).

 The way up is down!
-When we learn this simple truth?
+When will we learn this simple truth?

 Sometimes you have to lose in order to win.
 Often you must go down in order to rise.